mzazon/awesome-cloud-projects/aws/enterprise-kms-envelope-encryption/enterprise-kms-envelope-encryption.md

    echo "✅ Key alias configured: alias/${KMS_KEY_ALIAS}"
    ```

    The CMK is now established as your enterprise encryption foundation with automatic annual rotation.
-This security architecture ensures that even if key material is compromised, the exposure window is limited to a maximum of one year.
+This security architecture ensures that even if key material is compromised, the exposure window is limited to a maximum of one year, following AWS [key rotation best practices](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html).

 2. **Create S3 Bucket with KMS Encryption Configuration**:

    S3 server-side encryption with KMS integration provides transparent encryption for data at rest while maintaining full compatibility with existing applications.
-Configuring bucket-level encryption ensures all objects are automatically encrypted using your enterprise CMK, creating a seamless security layer.
-This approach follows AWS best practices for [S3 default encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-bucket-encryption.html).
+Configuring bucket-level encryption ensures all objects are automatically encrypted using your enterprise CMK, creating a seamless security layer that follows AWS best practices for [S3 default encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-bucket-encryption.html).

    ```bash
    # Create S3 bucket with versioning for data protection